Brunei tightens COVID restrictions, bans residents from leaving home at night - The Scoop

 Announcing the new measures at the daily COVID presser, the Second Minister of Finance and Economy YB Dato Dr Hj Mohd Amin Liew Abdullah said with daily cases still in the hundreds, a different approach was needed to curb the spread of the outbreak.

-“A couple of weeks ago we predicted that the numbers would start come down, but it hasn’t, and this is because people are still moving around.
+“A couple of weeks ago we predicted that the numbers would start to come down, but it hasn’t, and this is because people are still moving around.
 So what we need to do is to address this differently,” the minister said.

 “We cannot [solely] rely on enforcement authorities, we need the public to cooperate with us.”